 HOW DO I SUBMIT TO THE MUSE LITERARY MAGAZINE?

-Submitting is easy to do on our Submissions page – our online submission manager.
-Click HERE to submit or click the SUBMISSIONS link at the top of the page for more information on what we are looking for, submission guidelines, and detailed instructions to guide you through the process.
+Submitting is easy to do.
+Click HERE to submit or send us an email email@example.com.
+Need info on guidelines?
+Click the SUBMISSIONS link at the top of the page for more information on the submittal requirements.

 DO YOU ACCEPT SUBMISSIONS FROM WRITERS OUTSIDE OF UW-WHITEWATER?

-We only accept submissions from students currently enrolled at UW-Whitewater.
+We can only accept submissions from students currently enrolled at UW-Whitewater.

 DO YOU ACCEPT STORIES ABOVE THE WORD COUNT?

 Because of the number of submissions we receive and the space allotted in the print edition of the journal, we cannot consider stories that are above the word count.
-If your story is 1,005 words and the maximum word count is 1,000, try to cut out at least five more words to fit the word count.
-While we are sure that your story is wonderful, we must ensure adequate space for all submissions.
+For example, if your story is 1,005 words and the maximum word count is 1,000, try to cut out at least five more words to fit the word count.
+While we are sure that your story is wonderful we must ensure adequate space for all submissions.